ihr-it-projekt/DayZModsInfo/DynamicTrader/Configs/DealerPoint.md

         0.00231537944637239,
         0.0008682372281327844
     ],
-    "useExactPosition": 1, // Use exact position, if 0 it will be placed automatically on ground "useUTCTime": 0, // Use UTC time for opening hours, if 0 it will use local time "type": "TBDTTraderMachine", // Type of the trader object (see types.md) "useTraderChar": 1, // Use trader character, if 0 it will not use trader character "traderCharType": "SurvivorF_Judy", // Type of the trader character "traderCharAttachments": { // Attachments for the trader character.
-Must exists as a configured item in the TraderItemConfigs folder
+    "useExactPosition": 1, // Use exact position; if 0, it will be placed automatically on the ground "useUTCTime": 0, // Use UTC time for opening hours; if 0, it will use server time "type": "TBDTTraderMachine", // Type of the trader object (see types.md) "useTraderChar": 1, // Use a trader NPC character; if 0, it will not spawn an NPC "traderCharType": "SurvivorF_Judy", // Class name of the trader NPC character "traderCharAttachments": { // Attachments for the trader character.
+Items must be configured in the TraderItemConfigs folder
         "Gloves": "WoolGlovesFingerless_White",
         "Feet": "JungleBoots_Black",
         "Shoulder": "M4A1",